inBeat/inbeat-website/content/top-influencers/instagram/south-korea/seoul/_index.md

 ---
-title: Top 10 Instagram Influencers In Seoul In 2022
+title: Top 10 Instagram Influencers In Seoul In 2023
 description: >-
-  Find top Instagram influencers in Seoul in 2022.
-Most popular hashtags: #seoul #korea #youtuber.
+  Find top Instagram influencers in Seoul in 2023.
+Most popular hashtags: #seoul #korea #model.
 platform: Instagram
-hits: 566
+hits: 528
-text_top: See the best Instagram accounts on inBeat.
+text_top: Identify the most popular Instagram profiles on inBeat.
-text_bottom: Our database aggregates 566 Instagram influencers like this in Seoul, South Korea for you to work with.
+text_bottom: Our search engine has 528 Instagram influencers like this in Seoul, South Korea for you to work with.
 profiles:
   - username: "seungjin_yang_"
     fullname: >-